 How to Spot Stealth Wealth

-Even if you try to hide your wealth, your profession may give others a clue.
+Even if you try to hide your wealth, your profession may provide clues.
 It’s easy to Google for the salaries of doctors, lawyers, and engineers.
 It takes a few short clicks on a web browser to estimate the average pay rate for most careers.

 In reality, most jobs have rather large pay ranges.
-Imagine a software engineer earns between $50,000 and $200,000 per year.
+Imagine a software engineer earning between $50,000 and $200,000 per year.
 No one knows if you are at the top or bottom for your selected profession, but that fact doesn’t matter.
-Many people will hear your job title and assume you make a hefty salary.
+Many people will hear your job title and assume you make six figures, not a middle-class salary.

 Now I know what you’re thinking.
 Just because you earn a high salary doesn’t mean you’re wealthy.
 Student loan debt and poor spending habits can eat away at high wages, but the average person doesn’t consider that when judging your financial success.
 To them, the job title indicates wealth.

-The ability to attain stealth wealth depends in part on what you do for a living.
+The ability to attain stealth wealth depends partly on what you do for a living.
 A doctor or engineer will have a more difficult time hiding their wealth than a teacher or social worker.

 I am a stay-at-home parent living just outside of an expensive city.
 Where I live, a 1600 square foot house costs $750,000.
 The cost of living is so high that most families require two working parents to pay the mortgage.

 I can wear t-shirts, jeans, and drive an old stealth wealth car, but the minute I tell someone I stay at home, they assume my husband earns a lot of money.

 Exotic trips and pricey excursions also undermine stealth wealth.
 I rarely discuss my beach house with others, but even new friends and neighbors begin to wonder why we travel out of state multiple times a year.

 I often say our beach house is a “family home.”
-Some new friends may assume it belongs to my parents or in-laws, but subsequent questions often follow.
+Some new friends may assume it belongs to my parents or in-laws, but subsequent questions usually follow.